Graph connectivity in log steps using label propagation: Principal algorithm

 \section{Principal algorithm}

-We begin with Algorithm~\ref{alg:core} to establish the framework and core principles.
+We begin with our principal algorithm to establish the framework and core principles.
+The essential operations, as succinctly summarized in the introduction, are simply for every $(v,u)$ edge if $u$ is not $l(v)$ then \emph{min update} and \emph{label propagation}, else \emph{symmetrization}, repeating until no label changes.
+Here Algorithm~\ref{alg:core} describes our method in full.
 We don't specify any model now so we can focus on the basic procedures.
+It should be noted that this principal algorithm achieves linear work and fast convergence in both sequential and parallel settings.
 We will use $N_k(v)$ to denote the neighborhood of a vertex $v$ at step $k$ and $N^+_k(v)=\{v\} \cup N_k(v)$ as the closed neighborhood.
 Then let $l(v)=\min(N^+_k(v))$ be the current minimum label for $v$.
 We use this $l(v)$ notation without a step subscript for simplicity.
 In our algorithm listings we use arrays $L_{k}$ in its place, e.g. $L_k[v]$ holds $l(v)$ for $v$ at step $k$.
 Only two such arrays are needed in each step.
 Before the algorithm starts $L_1$ is initialized with the $l(v)$.
 For all algorithms we use $E_k$ to denote the edges that will be processed at step $k$, but $E_k$ is a multiset because it may contain duplicates.

 We employ two edge operations, \emph{label propagation} and \emph{symmetrization}, defined as follows.